Catty Cornered

 Catty Cornered is a 1953 Warner Bros.
 Merrie Melodies cartoon directed by Friz Freleng.
 The short was released on October 31, 1953, and stars Tweety and Sylvester.
 It features a forerunner of the Rocky and Mugsy duo.
+The title is a play on the phrase "kitty corner".

 Plot

 Tweety, who is a rare and valuable bird, has been captured and held for ransom by a duo of criminals: Rocky and his assistant Nick.
 Sylvester, who is interested only in finding food to eat, makes a number of attempts to steal Tweety: